26zl/Fedora-41-KDE-Spin-Post-Install/README.md

 ## Tips and Tricks

+- **Check Autostart Applications**:
-- Check autostart to ensure unnecessary applications are not set to start at boot.
+Ensure unnecessary applications are not set to start automatically during boot.
+This can help improve system performance and reduce boot times.
+You can manage autostart applications in the KDE System Settings under the "Startup and Shutdown" section.

-- Disable SSH if it’s not needed to improve security.
+- **Disable SSH for Security**: If you don’t need SSH, disabling the service can improve system security.
+To disable SSH:
+  - Turn off the service to stop it immediately.
+  - Prevent the service from starting on boot.
+  - If you need SSH again, you can re-enable it in the same way.

-- Check Firewall settings.
-Fedora uses FirewallD by default—ensure it’s configured to your needs.
+- **Firewall Configuration**: Fedora uses FirewallD by default.
+Ensure it is configured to suit your network and security requirements.
+You can manage it through the command line or via the FirewallD GUI tool.

+- **Customize KDE Plasma**:
+KDE Plasma is highly customizable.
+Take time to adjust the panel, widgets, and shortcuts to create a workflow that suits your needs.
+For example:
+  - Add widgets to track CPU, memory, or network usage.
+  - Customize the application menu layout.
+  - Change window behaviors to improve multitasking.

+- **Avoid Snaps**: While Snap packages are common on Ubuntu, you can avoid installing them on Fedora.
+Fedora focuses on RPMs and Flatpaks, which are better integrated into the system.

+- **Battery Optimization for Laptops**: Fedora 41 includes built-in battery optimization tools for laptops, so additional tools like TLP may not be necessary.
+To check your battery settings:
-- Customize the panel and widgets in KDE Plasma to suit your workflow.
+  - Open the KDE System Settings and go to the "Power Management" section.
+  - Adjust screen brightness, sleep settings, and CPU performance to extend battery life.

 ---